Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingFedoraDevMachine.md

 Platform comes with OpenJDK 8.
 Based on needs feel free to update system to (not just JREs) as you need.
 For this environment we will install Java OpenJDK 11.
-We have also had committers and resources leveraging iDaaS running Open JDK 11, 13, 14 and 15 as well, As with everything it is critical to make sure that you only run approved technologies. <br>
+We have also had committers and resources leveraging Healthcare Data Foundation (HDF) running Open JDK 11, 13, 14 and 15 as well, As with everything it is critical to make sure that you only run approved technologies. <br>
 From the command line:<br>
 ```yum install java-11-openjdk-devel```